Retrospected/com.sony.bravia.smarttv/APPSTORE.md

 The code is based on the project created by Marco Frijman and currently maintained by Jorden: https://github.com/jordenc/com.sony.bravia.androidtv

+Special thanks to @mikedebock for adding support of more Sony Bravia models.

 **Use at your own risk, I accept no responsibility for any damages caused by using this script.**

 ## Compatibility